hnarayanan/harishnarayanan.org/content/writing/kubernetes-django.md

 * rest API wrapped by `kubectl`
 * collection of resources: pods, labels, replication controllers, services
+Pods: Group multiple containers and shared volumes.
+Containers within a pod are tightly coupled and share namespaces (network, volumes) and talk via localhost.
+Unit of scheduling of k8s.
+Rc: Keeps pods running.
+Services: A logical grouping of pods that perform the same function
+Labels: Meta data with semantic meaning that allow identification of groups of resources (e.g. pods by a service)

 * some examples

 To get a better feeling for all this, let's look at a practical